-We use our Thermapen in the kitchen every day, but there is no greater day to own one of these than turkey cooking day.
-It’s a little bit of an investment, but it lasts nearly forever and it is a surefire way to know that a big bird like this is done.
-To tell if a turkey is done insert and instant-read Thermapen thermometer into the thickest part of the thigh without touching the bone.
-It should read 165ºF and the juices that run out of the bird after you remove the thermometer should be clear, as opposed to pink.
+The best way to check that the turkey is done cooking is to use a Thermapen.
+It’s a bit of an investment, but it lasts nearly forever and is a surefire way to know that the turkey is perfectly cooked.
+Simply insert it into the thickest part of the thigh without touching the bone.
+It should read 165ºF, and the juices that run out should be clear as opposed to pink.

 How to Carve a Turkey